 - Tax benefits: You may be able to reduce your tax bill by distributing income to family members with lower taxable income.

 - Asset protection: Trusts allow you to control & receive income from assets without having them in your name.
-This may protect these assets in the event that you are sued or go through a divorce.
+This may protect these assets in the event that you’re sued or you go through a divorce.

 - Estate planning: Some trusts may allow you to effectively pass assets on to future generations without paying excessive taxes or going through estate disputes.